KushalBhanot/Explorer/README.md

 - [x] Wall of Fame :: Divyansh
 - [] Examination Reminder (big feature)
 - [] Animated Button (for better UX)
-- [] Customized Scroll Bar
+- [x] Customized Scroll Bar :: Divyansh
 - [] Loading Animation
 - [] Some use of typer.js
-- [] Loading Animation for different sections and its elements
+- [x] Loadup Animations for different sections and its elements :: Kushal

 Future Scope -> Make an app for the same.